daniel570/terraform-k8s-nginx/README.md

 * In case of an error, just run the command again, and it shall complete everything smoothly.

-# After processes are completed, we will begin with creating our nginx deployments.
+# After processes are completed, we will begin with creating our auto-scaling nginx deployment.

 vim nginx.sh